 The Directors recognise the need to maintain robust financial reporting procedures, review them on a continuing basis and adapt them to changing circumstances.
 Their review forms part of the Committee’s agenda going forward together with its wider role and responsibilities, which are set out in more detail in this report.

-I hope that I will be able to meet with shareholders at the General meeting on 15 February 2021, at which the Annual Report and financial statements will be approved, to answer any questions on the work of the Audit Committee.
+I hope to be able to take any questions from shareholders at the AGM on 22 December 2021, at which the Annual Report will be approved, to answer any questions on the work of the Audit Committee.

 Chair of the Audit Committee